mikael-johnsson/the-garage-sale/README.md

 #### Project Goals
 The goals of the project are:
 * Create a game with no errors or crashes
-* Deply the game in a way that it's playable when access to link is given
+* Deploy the game in a way that it's playable when access to link is given
 * Have recurring users (not measurable at the moment)

 #### User Goals